DCNick3/shin/shin-tasks/README.md

 # shin_tasks

 This is a fork of bevy_tasks.
-Currently, no changes are made, but they are expected.
+Currently, no substantial changes are made besides the simplification of thread pool setup.

 The original readme follows.